AdobeDocs/genstudio.en/help/share-assets-as-a-link.md

 ### Access the shared assets {#access-shared-assets}

-After sharing the link for assets, the recipients can click the link to preview or download the shared assets in a web browser without the need to log in to [!DNL Content Hub].
+After sharing the link for assets, the recipients can click the link to preview or download the shared assets in a web browser without the need to log in to [!DNL the content module of Adobe GenStudio].

 Click the link, and then click the asset to preview it.
 You can select to view the shared assets in a Card View.
 You can hover the mouse over the shared asset to either select the asset or download it.

 You can also select multiple assets and click Download icon.
 You can choose to download versions of the shared asset.
-Download original assets or original+renditions of an asset. [!DNL Content Hub] downloads each asset one by one.
+Download original assets or original+renditions of an asset. [!DNL the content module of Adobe GenStudio] downloads each asset one by one.

 ![Access shared assets](assets/access-shared-assets.png)